freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 ## Attribution

 When submitting assets to the library, please include your name or handle for proper attribution.
-If you've adapted assets from other sources, ensure you have the necessary rights and include appropriate credits.
+If you've adapted assets from other sources, ensure you have the necessary permissions and include appropriate credits.

 ## Where to Submit